 Patients with stroke are at higher risk for falls than many other hospitalized patients.
 The reported incidence ranges from 14 to 65 percent.
 Falls occur often within the first week following stroke during the acute phase, and then again as patient mobility increases.
-The interprofessional care team must be cognizant of the risk for falls and ensure appropriate assessments and interventions take place.
+The interdisciplinary care team must be cognizant of the risk for falls and ensure appropriate assessments and interventions take place.

 Organizations should provide a falls prevention and management strategy that includes:

-- Fall incidence rate for stroke patients admitted to hospital (acute care or rehabilitation).
+- Fall incidence rate for stroke patients admitted to hospital (acute care or rehabilitation)

 - Percentage of patients with falls who experience injuries during the fall.